hynek/svcs/README.md

     registry.close()  # calls engine.dispose()
 ```

-The generator-based setup and cleanup may remind you of [Pytest fixtures](https://docs.pytest.org/en/stable/explanation/fixtures.html).
+The generator-based setup and cleanup may remind you of [*pytest* fixtures](https://docs.pytest.org/en/stable/explanation/fixtures.html).
 The hooks that are defined as `on_registry_close` are called when you call `Registry.close()` – e.g. when your application is shutting down.

 *svcs* comes with **full async** support via a-prefixed methods (i.e. `aget()` instead of `get()`, et cetera).

+> [!IMPORTANT]
+> All of this may look over-engineered if you have only one or two resources.
+> However, it starts paying dividends *very fast* once you go past that.

 ## Is this Dependency Injection!?